Table of Contents

 You'll see this box on pretty much every results page.
 It shows all the questions people are asking related to the search term you provided.

-This social media platform is based entirely around asking and answering questions, so there's a wealth of inspiration here.
+This social media platform is based entirely on asking and answering questions, so there's a wealth of inspiration here.

 You've got a content strategy, a comprehensive list of keywords, and accurate buyer personas.
 Now it's time to create the content.